SBCTC Accessibility Statement

 Mobile applications: Software applications downloaded and designed to run on mobile devices, such as smartphones and tablets.

 In limited situations, some kinds of web and mobile app content may not have to meet the technical standard.
-The DOJ fact sheet has more details about each of these exceptions and it is important to carefully review each definition and consider if a particular asset qualifies for an exemption from the requirements or not:
+The DOJ fact sheet offers more detail about each of these exceptions.
+It is important to carefully review each definition and consider if a particular asset qualifies for an exemption or not:

 • Archived web content: Content not currently used or altered since being archived by a public entity, and kept only for reference, research, or record-keeping purposes.